 Designed to lock in odors, diaper pails provide a convenient, albeit temporary, home for your little one’s messy nappies—allowing you to dump and go without having to put up with that household eau de diaper.
 However, is a pricy, purpose-made diaper pail really worth the cost?
 Do you really need one for your nursery?
 To find out, we put one of the most popular models to the test.

 Much like a regular trash can, the Diaper Genie filters dirty diapers into a plastic sleeve, keeping the unit clean and dry and allowing you to easily empty the pail.
 The key difference between a Diaper Genie and your run-of-the-mill kitchen can is a clever little mechanism that ensures that the main storage compartment remains closed at all times, even when the lid is open.

 When you push the foot pedal to open the pail, this clam-like contraption pinches the bag closed, trapping odors inside—it also does a pretty good job of keeping curious kiddos out of the trash.
 Simply toss your latest baby bomb into the top of the compartment and walk away.
 Once the foot pedal is released, the lid closes and the trap opens, allowing the waste to drop through into the storage compartment.

 Sounds great, right?
 But does it work?

-Still, when it comes to battling diaper stink, ever pail has its limits.
+Still, when it comes to battling diaper stink, every pail has its limits.
 Frequent emptying is key.
-Remember, the unit is intended to buy you a little time between trips to the curb, not reign in nuclear fallout.
+Remember, the unit is intended to buy you a little time between trips to the curb, not rein in nuclear fallout.
 Empty often, and you should be pretty pleased with the Genie’s performance.